 How to do it: Be sure to pre-book your table in advance online as it books quickly.
 The restaurant has a formal dress code so no shorts or sandals.
 For those seeking ultimate luxury, you can also book an overnight stay in the lavish Grotta Palazzese Hotel – one of the best hotels in Puglia.
 Prefer to explore by boat?
 Book this Polignano a Mare Boat Cave Tour with Aperitif.

-With its small historic center filled with alfresco cafes and restaurants, a harbour dotted with traditional blue and red fishing boats, and a long stretch of coastline littered with small, hidden coves, beautiful sandy beaches and clear turquoise waters, Monopoli is one of the best places to visit in Puglia to completely switch off and soak up the sun on a hot summer’s day.
+With its small historic centre filled with alfresco cafes and restaurants, a harbour dotted with traditional blue and red fishing boats, and a long stretch of coastline littered with small, hidden coves, beautiful sandy beaches and clear turquoise waters, Monopoli is perfect if you want to completely switch off and soak up the sun on a hot summer’s day.
 It’s also the place to dine on seafood so fresh it practically walks from the water onto your plate.

 How to do it: If you’re limited on time, stick to Cala Porta Vecchia, Monopoli’s most central sandy beach with crystal clear waters right next to the city’s sixteenth-century fortified walls.
 If you’ve got more time to spare, continue along the coast to the likes of Cala Paradiso and Lido Colonia, or even all the way up to Porto Ghiacciolo and Lido Santo Stefano which overlook historic Castello di Santo Stefano.
 I also took a boat trip while I was there, which is a wonderful way to spend half a day, enjoying the sea breeze.
 As an alternative, you can book a walking tour of Monopoli that will introduce you to the city’s legends (and includes some local food recommendations).

-Another of the best places in Puglia is the unusual, historic town of Alberobello.
 Declared a UNESCO World Heritage site in 1996, Alberobello is known for its high concentration of trulli; distinctive mortarless limestone houses with domed roofs that are symbolic of the surrounding Valle d’Itria.
-Puglia’s trulli’s date back to the 16th century and were designed to be easily dismantled in the event of a royal inspection in order to avoid the region’s rulers paying property taxes to the King.
+Puglia’s trulli date back to the 16th century and were designed to be easily dismantled in the event of a royal inspection in order to avoid the region’s rulers paying property taxes to the King.

-No matter what time of year you visit, the historic center of Alberobello is almost guaranteed to be busy, being one of the most popular places to visit in Puglia.
+No matter what time of year you visit, the historic centre of Alberobello is almost guaranteed to be busy, being one of the most popular places in Southern Italy.
 In order to really see the best of Alberobello, try staying overnight.
 Not only can you experience staying in a trulli, but you’ll also be able to wander through the town during the quieter evening when the whole place is beautifully lit up with little rows of fairy lights, and again in the glow of the early morning sun before the hoards of day trippers descend upon the small town.
-It’s definitely one of the best towns to stay in Puglia.
+It’s definitely one of the best towns to stay.

-How to do it: Book your overnight stay with Trulli e Puglia who offer charming and spacious private trullis right in the historic center.
-A great way to explore is on this Alberobello walking tour (includes olive oil tasting).
+How to do it: Book your overnight stay with Trulli e Puglia who offers charming and spacious private trullis right in the historic centre.
+A great way to explore is on this Alberobello walking tour (which includes olive oil tasting).
 Fun fact: staying overnight in a trulli in Puglia took me back to that time I lived in a cave for 3 months in the Loire Valley, France.

 Primitivo is a Puglia wine you’ve probably never heard of but then Italy does tend to keep its best wines to itself (case in point: Italy’s premium Prosecco doesn’t make it onto supermarket shelves.
 You can read about my trip to Prosecco here.)
 A deep, intense red wine, thick with tannins, Primitivo is lightened by the natural sweetness of the red grapes grown in the Puglia region.
 While it’s possible to taste Primitivo throughout Puglia, I did a great, informal tasting in Enoteca Tholos in Alberobello.
 Bonus: Primitivo Puglia has recently become available in some UK supermarkets.

-Something which doesn’t always make it on to every list of things to do in Puglia is one of the region’s most unique and interesting attractions – the Grotte di Castellana (Caves of Castellana).
+Something which doesn’t always make it onto every list is one of the region’s most unique and interesting attractions – the Grotte di Castellana (Caves of Castellana).